cloudevents/spec/cloudevents/working-drafts/xml-format.md

 A schema-less approach has been taken favoring convention over rigid document structure.

-The namespace `http://cloudevents.io/xmlformat/v1` SHOULD be used, when namespace prefixes are used a prefix of `ce` is preferred but MUST NOT be expected from an XML document processing perspective.
+The namespace `http://cloudevents.io/xmlformat/V1` MUST be used.

+When namespace prefixes are used a prefix of `ce` is preferred but MUST NOT be expected from an XML document processing perspective.

 An XML document preamble SHOULD be included to ensure deterministic processing.